cchudzicki-ocw-testing/res.ll-004-spring-2022/content/pages/course-information.md

 ### **What will you learn in this lesson?**

-After completing this lesson, you will...
+After completing this lesson, you will…

 - Have a general understanding of engineering and the many ways engineering is applied to form related fields
 - Be familiar with the engineering process